Correcting Grain-Errors in Magnetic Media: Preliminaries

 \subsection{Graph notation}

 In this subsection, we describe graph notation from \cite{West} that will be used in Section~\ref{subsec:improvedgrains} and Section~\ref{sec:improvedsingle}.
-Let $\cG=(V,E)$ be a simple graph; that is, it has undirected edges with no parallel edges and no self-loops.
+Let $\cG=(V,E)$ be a simple graph.
 A vertex $\bfv_1 \in V$ is adjacent to another vertex $\bfv_2 \in V$ if there exists an edge between them.
 The degree of a vertex is the number of its adjacent vertices and the maximum degree of a vertex in $\cG$ is denoted $\Delta(\cG)$.

 A \textit{\textbf{$\bfk$-coloring}} is a mapping $\Phi : V \to \{ 0, 1, \ldots, k-1 \}$ of numbers to each vertex such that the same number is never assigned to adjacent vertices.
 The \textit{\textbf{chromatic number}} of a graph, denoted by $\chi(\cG)$, is the smallest $k$ for which a $k$-coloring exists.
 A \textit{\textbf{clique}} is a set of vertices in $\cG$ that are all adjacent.
 The size of the largest clique in a graph $\cG$ is denoted $\varsigma(\cG)$.
 It is known that for a graph $\cG$, $\chi(\cG)$ is such that $\varsigma(\cG) \leq \chi(\cG) \leq \Delta(\cG) + 1$ \cite{West}.
 Each collection of vertices that share the same number (under some fixed $k$-coloring) is referred to as a \textit{\textbf{color class}}.